SkyTradeLinks/SkyRadar-server-v2/README.md

 By leveraging Socket.io, we can enhance user experience by enabling features such as live updates on drone locations and flight paths.
 This integration allows us to implement dynamic, real-time tracking of drones using our radar app.
 Users can view drone movements instantly on the map, powered by Mapbox.
 Socket.io ensures that clients receive immediate updates on drone positions, altitude, speed, and direction, providing accurate and timely information to enhance monitoring capabilities.

-In summary, integrating Socket.io into our Nest.js project enables efficient and real-time communication between the server and clients, ensuring instant updates and interactions, particularly essential for features like live drone tracking and monitoring
+In summary, integrating Socket.io into our Nest.js project enables efficient and real-time communication between the server and clients, ensuring instant updates and interactions, which is essential for features like live drone tracking and monitoring.

 ## Pitch Deck